quotapath/orphic-cypress/README.md

 There are 3 available syntaxes for in-file use.
 See [storybook](https://quotapath.github.io/orphic-cypress/storybook/?path=/docs/fileformats-storybookfiles) for comprehensive examples.

+Why would you want to combine your storybook files and tests directly?
+Well, one of the biggest benefit is the reduction in boilerplate.
+We don't need a new file, don't need to import test utils or the components, and largely don't even need to write the `describe`/`it` architecture.
+With all but the `cyTest` format below, we don't have to even `mount` the component, we can just jump right into testing.
+And with all formats, we don't have to stub actions or write out request interceptions, that all happens (transparently) under the hood.
+This reduction often means that the tests we need to write are literally one-liners.
+Reducing the barrier to testing by removing the need for a new file a ton of boilerplate is big.

+It also means your test setup such as a specialized storybook component render or the story's args are in the same file as the test assertions.
+If you go the separate file route, you'll often have stories like '3/4 completed TODO items' that exist more for the sake of testing, perhaps with a decent amount of setup, and then have to write 'it has 3/4 complete' assertions in the test file, perhaps exporting some of that setup so you can reuse it in the assertions.

+Finally, tests are documentation.
+This project and especially these syntaxes try to drive that philosophy home and encourage writing tests that help other developers understand how a component works.

+A con is of course that there is magic here: although this is designed to be as transparent and minimal as possible, there's still some syntax to learn and some things that get a bit interesting when it comes to things like sharing state between tests like in [this before each example](https://quotapath.github.io/orphic-cypress/storybook/?path=/docs/fileformats-cypresstesthookslikebeforeeach).

 ## `function` syntax

 already shown above is the most succinct